laws3ed/Chapter7/README.md

-Steps in this exercise include:
+Steps in thtouis exercise include: